The Nazareth Area Food Bank has been providing food for families in the

 Food for the Nazareth Area Food Bank comes from donations of non-perishable food items from individuals, area churches, schools, businesses and Scouting organizations, with the remainder bought with monetary donations from individuals, members of many churches in the Nazareth Area, local businesses, service clubs and other organizations.

-Basic non-perishables include canned or jar goods, such as vegetables, beans, fruit, soups, pasta sauce and meals such as stew and ravioli; boxed items, such as breakfast cereal, spaghetti, macaroni & cheese, rice or noodles; canned tuna or salmon and Spam.
-We also give a loaf of fresh bread and a portion of packaged frozen meat products, thanks to a company that donates products to us.
+Basic non-perishables include canned or jar goods, such as vegetables, beans, fruit, soups, pasta sauce and meals such as stew and ravioli; boxed items, such as breakfast cereal, spaghetti, macaroni & cheese, rice or noodles; canned tuna or salmon and chicken.
+We also give a loaf of fresh bread, a portion of packaged frozen meat and at least one pound of frozen vegetables.
+During spring and summer, a dedicated team of volunteers maintains a garden that produces fresh vegetables for clients.

-Once a month -- on the second Tuesday and Wednesday each month – our clients receive a set of two grocery bags containing the items described above.
-We try to make sure that each set of groceries is nearly identical, which means we think in counts of at least 300 of each item we provide.
+Once a month -- on the second Tuesday and following Wednesdays and Saturday each month – our clients receive a set of two grocery bags containing the items described above.
+We try to make sure that each set of groceries is nearly identical, which means we think in counts of at least 240 of each item we provide.

 We try to make those packages of groceries as nutritious as possible.
 Yet we know that this amount of food – or even double portions for larger families – won’t feed our clients for an entire month, so we’re really trying to help by complementing what food they’re able to obtain by other means.